North Lindsey College

 Scholarship, Engagement and Employability all play a significant role in the overall quality of the learning experience for our students.
 We are committed to ensuring connectivity between these three aspects of the learning experience.
 SEE will provide our students with the opportunity to enrich and extend their learning experience beyond the boundaries of the programme of study, demonstrating knowledge and understanding through applied situations.
 Ultimately, the aim of this agenda is to develop graduates who possess those essential skills which will enable them to make valuable contributions to society and have the ability to adapt to new challenges.
 We hope that SEE helps students to insert that aspirational lens!

-Our Academic Advocacy (AA) system combines subject focused academic development with pastoral care.
+With our Academic Advocacy (AA) system, we can offer you subject focused academic development with pastoral care.
 Academic Advocates provide a consistent approach to monitoring the progress of students and providing personalised support where required.

 The University Centre works in partnership with specialist disability support providers, to ensure that students receive bespoke learning support.
 Initial disclosure of additional learning support is discussed at the enquiry and interview stage.
 This assists students with applications for the Disabled Students’ Allowance.